andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 The world value is referenced as '%World' in Idris.
 It is created by the runtime when the program starts.
 Its content is changed by the custom runtime.
 As the code snippets shows the %World must be used linearly, which is a strong guarantee for the runtime system.
+ More precisely, the World is created when the WorldVal is evaluated during the execution of the program.
+This can happen the program gets initialized or when an unsafePerformIO function is executed.

+TODO: How .Type are represented?
+In Scheme: #t and #f
+In RefC: makeWorld() value and C type names, there is mix there.

 How to represent Algebraic Data Types?
 --------------------------------------